ranebrown/Brown_S_CSCI2270_FinalProject/README.md

 ##Project Summarry
 Project Name: cppWebSearch

 cppWebSearch is a webcrawler/search engine.
-The goal of the project is to create a simple search program that runs from the commandline.
+The goal of the project is to create a simple search program that runs from command-line.
 The program operates by downloading the HTML code from a base website and scanning this code for links to other websites.
-Each website will be stored in a queue and when it is dequeed the text will be scanned for further links.
+Each website will be stored in a queue and when it is dequeued the text will be scanned for further links.
 A ranking algorithm will be used to determine the number of occurences of keywords.
 The user can then enter a word and the website with the highest occurence of that word will be returned.

 ##How to Run
 1. Install Dependencies
-2. Run test to ensure cpp-netlib and boost are operating correctly.
+2. If desired run tests from cpp-netlib and boost websites to ensure dependencies are operating correctly.
 3. Modify makefile so required header files and libraries are referenced correctly.
-4. Compile using makefile.
+4. Compile using `make`
 5. Run ./test to ensure functions are operating correctly

 ##Dependencies